There are many words that can be used to describe Iceland.

 I’d also suggest a GoPro because of Iceland and its psycho weather!
 You just never know.
 Plus, waterfalls and wind make the perfect mix to destroy your camera.

-Iceland Prices: There Goes My Arm and My Leg…
+Prices in Iceland in September: There Goes My Arm and My Leg…

 - Campervan for 12 nights – $1275 (One of the cheapest you can get, off-season price, and with a discount!)